bryceandy/laravel_pesapal/README.md

 ### Fetching the payment status.

-After making the payment you will be redirected to the callback URL as mentioned above, and PesaPal will redirect with two query parameters:
+After making the payment you will be redirected to the callback URL as mentioned above, and Pesapal will redirect with two query parameters:

- * pesapal_merchant_reference – this is the same as `$reference` that you posted to PesaPal
+ * pesapal_merchant_reference – this is the same as `$reference` that you posted to Pesapal
- * pesapal_transaction_tracking_id - a unique id for the transaction on PesaPal that you can use to track the status of the transaction later
+ * pesapal_transaction_tracking_id - a unique id for the transaction on Pesapal that you can use to track the status of the transaction later

 With these two we can now: